elenavanengelenmaslova/kotlin-object-oriented-programming/slides.md

 - Safety and Predictability: Once a variable is set, it can't be changed, leading to more reliable code.

-- Kotlin's Embrace of Immutability: Variables declared with val in data classes can't be reassigned.
+- Kotlin's Embrace of Immutability: Variables declared with `val` in data classes can't be reassigned.

-- Usage of copy(): To change some properties while keeping others the same.
+- Usage of `copy()`: To change some properties while keeping others the same.

 - Spring Boot Aspect:
-  - In REST APIs, immutable DTOs ensure data consistency across multiple concurrent requests.
+  - In REST APIs, immutable DTOs (Data Transfer Objects) ensure data consistency across multiple concurrent requests.

 </v-clicks>